sakuli/Docs/content/enterprise_features/container.md

 `npm test` is the default way of executing tests in an npm project, so Sakuli tests should be executed this way, too!

-Since Sakuli is available in our project, we can run our test by simply calling `sakuli run ...` on `npm test`.
+Since Sakuli is available in the container, we can run our test by simply calling `sakuli run ...` on `npm test`.
 Our test suites are located within the same folder as our `package.json`, so a test suite can be run via:

 {{<highlight js>}}